Rainy Season Dog Cleanup: What Actually Works

 - Build the post-walk cleanup into the routine before entering rather than after the dog has already wandered through the home.

-Rainy season dog cleanup is not a product problem — it is a routine problem.
+Rainy season dog cleanup isn’t a product problem, it’s a routine problem.
 The right products help enormously, but only when they are positioned at the right place, ready for use without hunting or improvising.

 A small, well-equipped entry station and a two-minute habit of using it consistently will do more for a clean home during rainy season than any single high-end product used occasionally.